jbatson5/SCALE-test/docs/Keno.rst

 Geometry region data must be entered for every problem that is not a restart problem.
 Geometry data must begin with the words **READ GEOM** or **READ GEOMETRY**.
 The words **END GEOM** or **END GEOMETRY** terminate the geometry region data.
-See Sect.
-8.1.2.4.
+See :ref:`8-1-2-4`.

 (n\ :sub:`2`) **READ ARRA** *array_definition_data* **END ARRA**